Site navigation

 Can a driver hand their phone to a passenger while driving?

-From 26 July 2021, drivers are not allowed to hold their phone in their hand while driving, regardless of whether it's on or in use.
+Drivers are not allowed to hold their phone in their hand while driving, regardless of whether it's on or in use.
 This means passing it to a passenger is not allowed.

 Are taxi, ride-share, and bus drivers subject to the mobile phone rules?